Sonjya00/Restaurant-Review-App/README.md

 5. Move the `config.js` file into the `app` folder.

 6. In the terminal, check your python version by inputing the command `python -V`.
-If you have Python 2.x, start the server with  `python -m SimpleHTTPServer 8000`  (or some other port, if port 8000 is already in use.)
+If you have Python 2.x, start the server with  `python -m SimpleHTTPServer 8000`.
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

 7. Visit http://localhost:8000 on your browser.